datopian/flowershow/packages/cli/e2e/README.md

 Tests with `netlify` tag require Netlify personal access token to be set in `NETLIFY_TOKEN` environment variable.
 You can add it in `e2e/.env` file.
 (See `e2e/.env.example` for reference.)

-If you don't want to run these tests, you can exclude them bu running bats manually with the following command:
+If you don't want to run these tests, you can exclude them by running bats manually with the following command:

 ``` sh
 ./e2e/bats/bin/bats e2e/test.bats --filter-tags \!netlify